 - Repeat those last two steps as many times as you have to to get rid of the paywall pop-up.
 If you accidentally delete too much and the whole page disappears, refresh the page and start again from the first step.

-If you do it correctly, you can delete the paywall completely and read the page normally, like this:
+If you do it correctly, you can delete the paywall completely and read the page normally, like this (just don’t refresh or it will reload the paywall):

-You might feel foolish for not thinking about this one, but another way to get around a paywall is to literally avoid the website that’s showing the paywall!
+You might feel foolish for not thinking about this one, but another way to get around a paywall is to literally avoid the website that’s showing it!
 Look somewhere else on the web for the same article.
 You’d be surprised how often this works.

 Copy the title of the page if you can see it, or look in your browser’s tab area to see what the page’s heading is called.
 Search the web for the exact same heading to pull up other sites offering the same details.
 Sometimes, you’ll find that the other website have a near identical copy but for free, without a paywall.